mohamedeliwa/practice-notes/conditions/pulmonology/pleural_effusion.md

 - pleural fluid `cultures` are positive in 25% of cases and take 2–​6 weeks

-- `Blind Abrams`’ pleural biopsy alone has a sensitivity of 79%
+- `Blind Abrams’` pleural biopsy alone has a sensitivity of 79%

 - `Thoracoscopic biopsies` have a sensitivity of nearly 100%

 - pleural fluid `adenosine deaminase` level: a raised value is very sensitive for pleural TB but is non-​specific and may also occur in empyema and malignancy. it's a good ‘rule-​out' test.

-- `PCR` for mycobacterial in the pleural fluid may be useful diagnostically but is not widely available
+- `PCR` for mycobacterial in the pleural fluid

 - `Induced sputum for AFB` may have a diagnostic role in high-​risk patients with lymphocytic effusions, even in the absence of parenchymal disease on CXR.